atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+fqn : class java.lang.String : The fully qualified name of the import

 ### `blockingProblem`